paolokoelio/paolokoelio.github.io/_pages/about.md

 Getting along and communicating with diverse others, receiving-giving feedback, and mentoring students allowed me to reach these goals.
 Finally, I developed written communication and public speaking skills to share with and reach the audience.

-  applied quantitative and qualitative approaches to data collection,  -->
 <!-- Throughout my research I have applied quantitative and qualitative approaches to data collection and analysis, such as scraping, ...
 Moreover, empirical methods to carry out test ... -->